• Free shipping on all orders

 Image Credit: Jaromir Chalabala, Shutterstock

-Pet care is expensive, and resolving this issue is far from cheap.
+Pet care carries a cost, and resolving this issue requires surgery, which is never cheap.
 Several factors can affect lipoma removal surgery costs, such as the number, size, and site of the growths, as well as your dog’s breed, age, and general health.
 If your dog is in frail health or the lipomas are in complex areas, the cost will go up.

 Tumor mass size, density, and quantity play a significant factor in the price, with removal costing between $200 to $600, depending on the type.
 If your dog has several lipomas, then your bill will be higher.
-If the lipoma is located in a hard-to-reach spot, such as deeper within the tissues, the cost can rise significantly, even reaching $1,000 for each growth.
+If the lipoma is very big or it’s located in a hard-to-reach spot, such as deeper within the tissues, the cost can rise significantly, even reaching $1,000 for each growth.
 This is because the surgery will take much longer and be much more complex.
-Your dog’s age, breed, and health also affect the price, as surgery can be more challenging with overweight dogs or dogs with other health issues.
+Your dog’s age, breed, and health also affect the price, as surgery can be more challenging with overweight dogs, short-nosed dogs, or those with other health issues.
 And this makes sense: you want your veterinary surgeon to know what they are doing, and this expertise and time cost more.
 This can increase the cost of treatment, which varies from one place to another based on where you go.

 Anticipate Additional Costs

-In most cases, you should expect to pay between $30 and $70 for a vet exam, sampling of the mass (typically fine needle aspiration),2 and diagnosis.
+In most cases, you should expect to pay between $30 and $150 for a vet exam, sampling of the mass (typically fine needle aspiration), and diagnosis based on cytology (examination of cells found in the sample).
 Your vet will probably take a small sample of the mass using a needle, which is a simple and effective way of diagnosing many lumps.
 Otherwise, a biopsy is necessary.
 Lipoma surgery is usually covered under preventative care coverage by pet insurance plans.
 It can cost around $150 or more to diagnose more complicated lipomas, including ultrasounds and X-rays.
 If a CT scan is necessary, the price will be higher.
-Besides blood work, anesthesia, and follow-up appointments, you should also factor in other itemized fees.
+Besides pre-anesthetic blood work, anesthesia, and follow-up appointments, you should also factor in other itemized fees.

 Divider 4